* Siding is usually priced

 with the "square inch" which is Height

-the height and width and that is the size of your
+the height & width and that is the size of

-window may be in the vicinity of 50 united
+bathroom window may be in the vicinity of 50

 Most Home Improvement

 Dealers use custom built windows to exactly match

 the opening.
 Therefore they don't have to

 fit the opening.